Sharingang/Sharingang-Android/doc/firebase/firebase.md

   - where clause
   - order by clause

+Useful conditions for the where clause:
+- [whereIn](https://firebase.google.com/docs/firestore/query-data/queries?hl=en#in_not-in_and_array-contains-any) for example to get all items where the id is in the user's favorite list
+- [whereArrayContains](https://firebase.google.com/docs/firestore/query-data/queries?hl=en#array_membership) for example if items have an array of tags/categories

 Not a relational database so we cannot do joins, we have to manually fetch the referenced documents.

 All queries can either